usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/2_Module 1 Facilitator Guide.md

    3\. **Prompt & Instructions** (5 min)

     Tell participants: In your breakout groups, you’ll select one Digital Service Team from the tracker.
 Explore their mission, recent projects, and how they deliver their work.
 Then consider what stood out to you, what surprised you, and how this might connect to your procurement experience.

     - **Provide the template (on slide or worksheet):**
      - Team Name & Level of Gov’t
      - Mission/Vision/Values
      - Known Projects/Services (case studies if available)
-     - Delivery Practices (how they work, agile methods, tools)
+     - Delivery Practices (how they work, Agile methods, tools)
      - Stakeholders or Partners (other agencies, vendors, etc.)
      - Impact or Outcomes (metrics, stories, testimonials)
      - Publicly Shared Artifacts (design guides, playbooks, repos, blog posts)